 In the first sentence, on one reading, her refers to any female, and on another reading, to the same individual as she.
 But in the second sentence, her can only refer to any female other than she.
 On this sharp difference of reference there is no disagreement.
 How do speakers come to these judgements?

-Or consider the effect (or lack of any effect) of further embeddings:
+Or consider the effect (or lack of any effect) of further complexity:

 • I know she thinks I wonder who she wants to see her

-Irrespective of the number of embeddings, the reference of her is still free.
+Irrespective of the number of steps of complexity, the reference of her is still free.

 Or take this word play (with a nod to Groucho Marx):